tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 There are some special visualizations commonly used with signal data, and we'll explore a few of them here.

+..
+TODO: explain example(s) of autocorrelation and cross-correlation

 **Autocorrelation** and **cross-correlation** are used to measure the relationships between signals.
 Specifically, autocorrelation looks at *periodicity*, or repeating behavior, by *correlating* the signal with a lagged version of itself (correlation is a technical term, but again, don't worry too much about the math here).
 So, lag 1 represents all samples from the signal that are 1 observation ahead of another sample (as determined by the sampling frequency), lag -5 represents all samples 5 that are 5 observations behind another sample.
 Cross-correlation does the same, but uses two signals instead of the same signal with itself.
 Higher positive values of correlation indicate high similarity between the signals; higher negative values indicate higher reciprocity (i.e., they are opposite each other), and values closer to zero indicate little relationship at all.

+For an example of these concepts, suppose we were conducting a study to understand how people lift weights.
+Subjects wear sEMG sensors on their left and right biceps and complete successive bicep curls.
+If we wanted to see how regular the person's motion is over time (to see if they fatigue, let's say), we would use the autocorrelation of each arm's signal separately.
+Meanwhile, if we wanted to compare the functioning of the left and right arms (to see if they are symmetric, let's say), we would use the cross-correlation of the two signals.
 For more information about autocorrelaton and cross-correlation with EMG signals, see [#]_.

 These can be calculated using the ``scipy.correlate`` function, which takes the two signals being correlated and some other optional parameters for the mode and method (we can use the default values for now).
 For plotting, this is a nice opportunity to learn how to use the nifty ``pyplot.subplots_mosaic`` function.
 It takes a string parameter for the pattern of grid layout that you'd like, and it's especially useful for irregular patterns. the ``;`` is used for a new row, and different letters each define their own plot, with the number of letters defining the relative spacing.
 Here, since we have two plots for autocorrelation (left and right), but only one for cross-correlation, a clear way to display this visually is to place the autocorrelation plots next to each other but leave the cross-correlation on its own.